UAlberta-Taekwondo-Club/hugo-website/README.md

 ### [Install Hugo](https://gohugo.io/getting-started/installing/)

-- `hugo.exe` for windows 64-bit has already been installed in this Github repo
+- `hugo.exe` for hugo v0.98.0 on windows 64-bit has already been installed in this Github repo

 1. Go to https://github.com/gohugoio/hugo/releases
 2. Scroll down to **Assets** and download the `.zip` file for your operating system